cgarren/beat-bracket/README.md

 ## TODO
 ### High
 - Add a way to add songs to queue
-- Make the final bracket shareable with a link
 - Make a toggle for songs exclusively by the artist vs songs the artist is featured on
 - Better duplicate detection
 - Improve seeding so that the top four songs are in the four corners